Photo by kyryll ushakov on Unsplash

 project is one example of changing lives.
 Teachers report

-the misdeeds in the stories.
+that inmates understand the misdeeds in the stories.

 They identify with the hurt and the needs.
 Performing the

 plays is a process of redemption through education.
 Thought